San Silvestre School

-San Silvestre School is a British-Peruvian private school located in Lima, Peru.
+San Silvestre School is a British-Peruvian private school located in the centre of the upscale district of Miraflores, Lima, Peru.
 The program is girls only, non-residential and extends from early childhood (age 3) through Form VI (age 18).
 It is divided into Early Years (ages 3–7) Primary (age 7-11, 2nd to 5th grade)) and Secondary (age 12-18, 6th grade and Forms I to VI) sections.
 Infant and Nursery school classes are held across the street from the main school in the district of Miraflores.
 San Silvestre has many publicly recognized ex-pupils such as world surfing champion Sofia Mulanovich Aljovín and former Peruvian congresswoman Anel Townsend Diez Canseco.

 Total enrolment is about 1400 (about 100 girls in each year or promotion from Reception to Form VI and the rest in Early Years and Form VI).
 Although a variety of different nationalities can be found amongst the students, most are Peruvian.
 Graduation is after Form V, when most students have spent all 12 years in the school.
-Since form VI is optional they enjoy much more freedom.
+Form VI is optional and is the final year of the IB programme.
+The majority of Form V girls continue to Form VI.

 The school year is divided into 4, 9 week long bimesters, with a mark each and a 5th one in Senior School which comes from yearly internal examinations given at the end of the 3rd bimester.
 Separate marks are awarded for effort and achievement.
 Weekly, school assemblies are held.
 School hours are from 8am to 3:30pm with 3 breaks.
 Many also stay for extracurricular activities (it is compulsory to choose at least one in the lower years of senior school) which may be sports or artistic.
 There are also Girl Guide meetings.

-Security is rather tight and no student (except Form VI) may leave the school without the company of an adult or a special authorization given by their parents.
-Most girls are driven to school by their parents or by a hired service.
-Girls cannot leave the school during school hours.
-For lunch pupils can subscribe to catered school menus while soft drinks, food and sweets can be bought on campus though a large proportion of girls take lunchboxes from their house.